donhector/ansible-role-crossplatform/README.md

     - editorconfig
     - pre-commit checks
   - use of Makefile to provide a common interface to usual tasks such as 'lint', 'test' and hide complexity for end users.

-TODO:

-- Commit message standarization and enforcement (ie: conventional commit messages + commitizen/commitlint + pre-commit)
+  - Commit message standarization and enforcement (ie: conventional commits via commitizen and pre-commit validations)
-- Automated changelog and semver generation based on commit messages (currently this repo uses the builtin release changelog from Github)
+  - Automated changelog and semver generation based on conventional commits (currently this repo uses the builtin release changelog from Github)

 Requirements
 ------------